Optical manipulation of Rashba-split 2-Dimensional Electron Gas

 {Centre \'{E}nergie Mat\'{e}riaux T\'{e}l\'{e}communications, Institut National de la Recherche Scientifique, Varennes, Qu\'{e}bec J3X 1S2, Canada}

-\textbf{In spintronic devices, the two main approaches to actively control the electrons' spin degree of freedom involve either static magnetic or electric fields \cite{Oestreich:2001,Gomonay:2017, Chuang:2015}.
-An alternative avenue relies on the application of optical fields to generate spin currents, which promises to bolster spin-device performance allowing for significantly faster and more efficient spin logic.
-To date, research has mainly focused on the optical injection of spin currents through the photogalvanic effect \cite{McIver:2009, Gmitra:2015}, and little is known about the direct optical control of the intrinsic spin splitting \cite{Sheremet:2016, Cheng:2017}.
-Here, to explore the all-optical manipulation of a material's spin properties, we consider the Rashba effect at a semiconductor interface \cite{Bychkov:1984, Rashba:2006}.
-The Rashba effect has long been a staple in the field of spintronics owing to its superior tunability, which allows the observation of fully spin-dependent phenomena, such as the spin-Hall effect, spin-charge conversion, and spin-torque in semiconductor devices \cite{Bercioux:2015, Soumyanarayanan:2016}.
-In this work, by means of time and angle-resolved photoemission spectroscopy (TR-ARPES), we demonstrate that an ultrafast optical excitation can be used to manipulate the Rashba-induced spin splitting of a two-dimensional electron gas (2DEG) engineered at the surface of the topological insulator Bi$_{2}$Se$_{3}$.
-We establish that light-induced photovoltage and charge carrier redistribution -- which in concert modulate the spin-orbit coupling strength on a sub-picosecond timescale -- can offer an unprecedented platform for achieving all optically-driven THz spin logic devices.}
+\textbf{Abstract:} In spintronics, the two main approaches to actively control the electrons’ spin involve static magnetic or electric fields.
+An alternative avenue relies on the use of optical fields to generate spin currents, which can bolster spin-device performance, allowing for faster and more efficient logic.
+To date, research has mainly focused on the optical injection of spin currents through the photogalvanic effect, and little is known about the direct optical control of the intrinsic spin-splitting.
+To explore the optical manipulation of a material’s spin properties, we consider the Rashba effect.
+Using time- and angle-resolved photoemission spectroscopy (TR-ARPES), we demonstrate that an optical excitation can tune the Rashba-induced spin splitting of a two-dimensional electron gas at the surface of Bi$_{2}$Se$_{3}$.
+We establish that light-induced photovoltage and charge carrier redistribution – which in concert modulate the Rashba spin-orbit coupling strength on a sub-picosecond timescale – can offer an unprecedented platform for achieving optically-driven spin logic devices.